-In order to apply, you need to have completed three years of full-time studies (i.e. be a rising senior) and be at least twenty years old by March 1, 2018.
+In order to be eligible for this internship, you need to have completed three years of full-time studies (i.e. be a rising senior) and be at least twenty years old by March 1, 2019.

 The World Health Organization (WHO) in Geneva, Switzerland is the specialized agency within the United Nations (UN) that directs and coordinates international public health.
 In October 2004, WHO launched its Patient Safety program in an effort to coordinate, disseminate, and accelerate improvements worldwide in patient safety, which is a critical global healthcare issue.
 WHO’s strategic objectives in the area of patient safety are to provide global leadership for patient safety and to harness knowledge, expertise and innovation to improve patient safety in health care settings.
 WHO’s unique convening role at the global level provides a vehicle for improving patient safety and managing risk in health care through international collaboration, engagement and coordinated action between Member States, institutions, technical experts, patients, civil society, industry, as well as development partners and other stakeholders.